lrspeiser/DensityDependentMetricModel/docs/paper.md

 Nuisance/systematics: Gaussian priors on D and i.
 We add a velocity floor σ_floor ∈ [0,3] km s^{-1} in quadrature to σ_V,k and marginalize σ_floor with a weak half-normal prior.
 Likelihood as in §5.1; matched dynesty controls across GR/ER/NFW.
 We report logZ and Bayes factors.

 ### 8A.4 Preliminary results: NGC 3198 (first pass)
-Using the density-aware ER (midplane ρ(R,0)) and the curvature tidal proxy, we obtain:
+Using the density-aware ER (midplane ρ(R,0)) and the curvature tidal proxy, we obtain: See Extended Data Figure ED-NGC 3198 for the rotation-curve fit from the same run whose parameters and evidences will be reported below.

 Evidence (placeholders until runs complete; do not cite):
 - logZ_GR = …